Real Madrid Stadium

 Real Madrid Pitch

 The Real Madrid stadium was inaugurated on December 14 1947.
 Previously to this Real Madrid played at Viejo Chamartín.
-The Santiago Bernabéu stadium has undergone several renovations over the years, which have resulted in it looking very stylish today.
+The Santiago Bernabéu stadium has undergone several renovations over the years, which have resulted in it looking stylish today.

 Works were carried out in 1954, 1982, 1993 and 2003.
 The final part of the renovations was to put in place a new cover for the Padre Damián side.